-Targets for your child and the provision in place to help them to achieve these, is shared with you each term on an Assess, Plan, Do, Review (APDR) document.
+Targets for your child and the provision in place to help them to achieve these, is shared with you each term on a Learning.
 You will be invited to a meeting with the class teacher to discuss this.
 If your child is in receipt of an Education, Health and Care Plan (EHCP), you will also meet annually with the SENCo to review this.
 Class teachers track and monitor individual progress in core and foundation subjects each term.